 - J.N.
 Waite, V.N.
 Burkanov, and R.D.
 Andrews (2012).
 Prey competition between sympatric Steller sea lions (Eumetopias jubatus) and northern fur seals (Callorhinus ursinus) on Lovushki Island, Russia.
 NRC Research Press.
-18 pages.
+(PDF, 18 pages).

 - Trites, A.W., R. Flinn, R. Joy, and B. Battaile.
 2010.
 Was the decline of Steller sea lions in the Aleutian Islands from 2000 to 2009 related to the Atka mackerel fishery?
 University of British Columbia Fisheries Centre Working Paper 2010-10.
 29 pp.

 - Demaster D. (2011) Presentation to the North Pacific Fishery Management Council of NMFS Comments on the Bernard et al. 2011 review of the 2010 biological opinion.
-24 pages.
+(PDF, 24 pages).

 - T. C. Y Hui.
 (2011).
 Steller Sea Lions and Fisheries: Competition at Sea?
 Masters Thesis University of British Columbia, March 2011.
 (PDF, 114 pages).